-When I was around 5 or 6 growing up in Canada, my family moved next door to the Patterson family.
-The Patterson’s had two boys, Mike and Steve.
+When I was around 5 or 6 years old growing up in Canada, my family moved next door to the Patterson family.
+The Patterson’s had two boys: Mike and Steve.
 Mike was one year younger and Steve one year older than I.

 Similar age, same gender, lived close, OK all criteria for position of best friend filled: let’s play….and play we did, usually in the forest that covered their small property.
 We played war games, hide and seek, climbed trees, dug caves, built forts, you name it we did it.
 It was an ideal childhood playground, albeit at times cold and wet.

 After hours of being out there, the remaining daylight would start to fade to a dim grey, we would listen with contradictory feelings as Mrs Patterson’s voice would call out “Boys, dinners ready”.